 Selfishness

-Selfishness is something we’re taught to avoid.
-It’s bad news.
-And it ranks right up there with narcissism and individualism.
-In contrast, we’re taught that being selfless-sacrificing our needs for the needs of others-is something to be celebrated and commended.
+We’re taught to avoid being selfish.
+It’s bad, and it ranks right up there with narcissism.
+In contrast, we’re taught that being selfless and sacrificing our needs for the needs of others is something to be celebrated and commended.

-Many of us have been taught that ignoring our own needs is necessary in order to be in service to others.
+In turn, many of us believe that ignoring our own needs is unavoidable to serve others.
 We’re told that it’s noble, something to be revered and rewarded.
-And in many ways, we’ve been conditioned to believe that neglecting ourselves is deserving of praise and recognition.
+And in many ways, we may have even been conditioned to believe that neglecting ourselves is deserving of praise and recognition.

 If selflessness is noble, then what does selfishness look like?